IgorKowalczyk/majo.exe/README.md

 ## ✨ Features

-- ⚙️ Fully customizable
+- ⚙️ **Fully Customizable:** Tailor Majo.exe to your preferences with comprehensive customization options.
-- 🌆 Build-in Dashboard
+- 🌆 **Built-in Dashboard:** Manage your Majo.exe settings effortlessly through our intuitive dashboard.
-- 📝 Easy Config
+- 📝 **Easy Configuration:** Streamlined configuration process that makes setting up a breeze.
-- 💯 150+ Commands
+- 💯 **150+ Commands:** Access over 150 versatile commands to enrich your server's experience.
-- 📚 Easy Hosting
+- 📚 **Easy Hosting:** Effortlessly host Majo.exe on your servers and keep it online 24/7.

 ## 🔗 Invite